 To have the best chance of seeing the Northern Lights, you’ll want to aim for the darker parts of the year (winter).
-If you try in summer, the lights will have to be extremely light to be visible, and you’ll only have a very small window indeed for viewing each night.
+If you try in summer, the lights will have to be extremely bright to be visible, and you’ll only have a very small window for viewing each night.

 Our favourite time of year to go Northern Lights hunting in Banff is generally around March, and the Mother’s Day long weekend.
-The reason we like it so much is because the nights are still relatively long, and weather is starting to warm up (believe me, Northern Lights hunting is no fun when it’s -30 out).
+The reason we like it so much is because the nights are still relatively long, and weather is starting to warm up (believe me, Northern Lights hunting is no fun when it’s -30C out).

-Best time to visit Banff for Larches
+When is the best time to visit Banff for Larches and Fall Colours?

 You may not have heard of the famous Larch Pine season in Banff, but it’s a photographer’s paradise, and it draws people from around the world each year.
 For a few short weeks in September, a higher altitude species of pine tree changes colour from green to gold/orange.

 With that being said, the seasons are always unpredictable and these dates are our best guesses based on our experience from previous years (no guarantees).

 If you’re hoping to get some astro shots of the Milky Way, there’s a season for that too!
 The full Milky Way is actually only visible in the Northern Hemisphere between March and October.

-Christmas in Banff:
+Christmas in Banff